3D microstructural generation from 2D images of cement paste using generative adversarial networks: Experimental Method

+In our experiments, we prepare three types of cement samples.
+The main chemical composition of these samples is determined using X-ray fluorescence (XRF).
+Table \ref{compositions} includes details on the main chemical components, hydration age, and water-cement ratio of the three samples.
+The proportions of the four main chemical components (C3S, C2S, C3A, and C4AF) are estimated using the Bogue formula \cite{bogue1955}.

+The preparation process for these cement specimens is depicted in Figure \ref{total1}(a).
+Initially, the cement paste is introduced into a mold, where it is subjected to stirring and vibration to eliminate bubbles.
+The cylindrical specimens are cured for 24 hours in 95–100\% RH (relative humidity) at $\sim$23 $^{\circ}$C to set.
+Subsequently, the specimens are demolded and placed in water for curing until reaching the specified age.
+Following this, the specimens are immersed in anhydrous ethanol to effectively halt the hydration process by removing moisture.
+Finally, the specimens are dried and impregnated with epoxy resin, solidifying the internal microstructure.

-\subsection{BSE image acquisition}
+\subsection{BSE Image Acquisition}

-The process for obtaining BSE images is shown in Figure. \ref{total}(a).
-Firstly, the cylindrical cement paste specimen was cured in a standard environment until the designed age.
-Then, the specimen was dried and impregnated with epoxy resin to solidify the internal microstructure.
-Furthermore, the specimen was ground and polished using the automatic grinding and polishing machine coordinated with metallographic sandpaper, cloth, and polishing powder.
-After each grinding and polishing, the specimen surface is cleaned using an ultrasonic cleaner.
-The processed specimen appears specular, which facilitates the acquisition of high-quality backscattered images.
+The process for obtaining BSE images is shown in Figure \ref{total1}(b).
+Initially, the specimens are ground and polished using the automatic grinding and polishing machine with metallographic sandpaper, cloth, and polishing powder.
+Following grinding and polishing, the specimen surface is cleaned using an ultrasonic cleaner, exhibiting a mirrorlike reflective surface.
+This surface facilitates the acquisition of high-quality BSE images.
+Secondly, as the cement specimen is non-conductive, we apply a Pt coating to the specimen’s surface to prevent image distortion caused by charge accumulation.

-In addition, since the cement specimen is non-conductive, we spray the specimen's surface with Pt coating.
-The processed specimen is fixed on the sample table and placed into the scanning equipment.
-Finally, the specimen is scanned under the backscatter mode, and the magnification is set at 200x.